 The names of the signals that are being monitored are stored in the Simulink model (SLX file).
 If the Simulink model cannot access the data in the wavedata directory (for example, if you moved the model's SLX file to a different directory and opened it in the new directory), you can display the monitored signals by opening the Waveform Viewer and simulating the design.
 The waveforms for the monitored signals will then appear in the Waveform Viewer.

 Opening the Xilinx Waveform Viewer

-The Waveform Viewer can be opened in either of the following ways:
+Youc can open the Waveform Viewer in either of the following ways:

 • Opening from right-click menu: